-Fall or spring, first half of semester.
-No credit.
+Fall or spring.
+0 credit.
 Limited to division graduate students and students who have permission of the instructor.
-No grades given.
+S-U only.

 Hours to be arranged.
 C. Bisogni, D. Way.

-A series of workshops focusing on development of teaching skills for guiding classroom learning in lecture, discussion, and laboratory settings.
+Individualized instruction focusing on development of teaching skills for guiding classroom learning in lecture, discussion, and laboratory settings.
 Preparation of content, presentation, and interaction techniques and evaluative methods are emphasized in relation to the student's specific teaching assignment.
 Videotape simulations provide opportunity for practice and analysis of teaching behaviors.

-NS 618 Teaching Experience

-Fall or spring.
-No credit.
+NS 618 Teaching Experience Fall or spring.
+0 credit.
 Limited to division graduate students and students who have permission of instructor.
-No grades given.
+S-U only.